SpringTree/jsonschema-to-typings/README.md

 I'm not covering the whole JSON Schema specification nor do I fully intend to.
 Feel free to fork or file pull requests as you see fit with this in mind.

+UPDATE: I have released version 0.2.0 which changes the following:

+* No more top level module name
+* Using 'export interface ...' for all outputed interfaces
+* Using preferred simple array notation 'string[]' instead of 'Array\<string\>'

+I bumped the minor version because this is a pretty structural change in the output format

 ## Command-line usage

 At the very least you need to supply one schema and the name of the output module: